rmuit/file-indexer/README.md

 of coding but other than that, isn't very noteworthy.

-The interesting thing comes from the existence of case insensitive file systems and database tables.
-The need to use file systems with different case sensitivity got me so confused about conditions I needed to check for, that I decided to write a class that can deal with all combinations of file system and database case sensitivity, which is unit tested to a point that I trust it to never do anything unexpected with stored data (like duplicate rows).
+The interesting thing comes from the existence of case insensitive file systems and database tables, and varying handling of case sensitivity (by different database systems) by LIKE and CASE statements.
+The need to use systems with different case sensitivity got me so confused about conditions I needed to check for, that I decided to write a class that can deal with all combinations of file system and database case sensitivity, which is unit tested to a point that I trust it to never do anything unexpected with stored data (like ending up with duplicate rows).

 FileIndexer will make sure that if _either_ file system _or_ database is case insensitive, no two 'identical except for casing' files will be indexed